chevere/docs/get-started/overview.md

 To avoid the caveats of PHP, Chevere has its own [architecture](./../architecture/README.md) concepts, conventions and rules.

-### Tech Neutral
+## Tech Neutral

-Chevere is tech neutral and it can be rigged with Apache, Nginx, [Swoole](https://www.swoole.co.uk/), [ReactPHP](https://reactphp.org/), [RoadRunner](https://roadrunner.dev/) and more.
+Chevere is tech neutral and it can be used with Apache, Nginx, [Swoole](https://www.swoole.co.uk/), [ReactPHP](https://reactphp.org/), [RoadRunner](https://roadrunner.dev/) and more.
 You can use it in any project, under any framework or totally bare.

 ## Use Benefits